-Editor's Note: We will be following Trinity on her journey through eating disorder recovery as she learns to accept herself and her body.
+Editor's Note: We've been following Trinity on her journey through eating disorder recovery as she learns to accept herself and her body.
 It's our hope to shed light on what this disorder looks like from the inside, as well as to provide support for Trinity through her progress.
-You'll find Trinity's posts once a month.
+This is the last post in this series, and we hope you've enjoyed following along with Trinity.

 Words by Trinity Murray